fofoMichelle/MechaCar_Statistical_Analysis/README.md

 ### All manufacturing lots

-At a significance level of the common 0.05 percent, our p-value of 0.06 is above the significance level.
+At an assumed significance level of 0.05 percent, our p-value of 0.06 is above the significance level.
 Therefore, we do not have sufficient evidence to reject that there is a statistical difference between All Manufactuting lots and the population mean.
 The two means are statistically similar.

 ![image](https://user-images.githubusercontent.com/99924850/173485612-35b57276-0af0-425c-8364-95a9fe9d810b.png)